 The Department of Psychology is built on rich collaboration between students and faculty.

-Our department strives for excellence in education, and is committed to the support and preparation of students who plan to undertake graduate study in psychology or careers related to mental health, such as marriage and family therapy, counseling, clinical psychology, social and community psychology, and health psychology.
-We also match that commitment in educating students preparing for careers outside of mental health, such as church ministry, business, medicine, and law.
+PLNU's psychology department strives for excellence in education and is committed to the support and preparation of students to undertake graduate study in psychology or careers related to mental health, such as marriage and family therapy, counseling, clinical psychology, social and community psychology, and health psychology.
+We also match that commitment in educating students preparing for careers outside of mental health, such as church ministry, business, medicine, law, and more.

 Department of Psychology Programs